 - No pests on the leaves…

 - …or soil.
-Pull the plant gently out of the pot and inspect the soil.
-Look for signs of pests, disease, or tightly-wound roots indicating the plant is root-bound.
+Gently pull the plant out of the pot and inspect the soil.
+Look for signs of pests, disease, or tightly wound roots, indicating the plant is root-bound.

 Watering

 Just because these plants are drought-tolerant does not mean that they do not need water.
 It simply means that they will tolerate longer periods of drought.
-With regular watering and proper conditions, succulents can be low maintenance and last years.
+With regular watering and proper conditions, succulents can be low-maintenance and last for years.

 Water the succulents until the soil is damp.
 Then, allow the soil to dry out before watering again.
 There is a big difference between soil drying out and drying up.
 Allowing the soil to feel dry to the touch is good practice, but if it has shrunk from the sides and becomes hard, you have waited too long.
-Rehydrate soil dried up by soaking the pot in a sink or tray with an inch of water for a few hours until the soil rehydrates.
+Rehydrate dried soil by soaking the pot in a sink or tray filled with an inch of water for a few hours, until the soil has rehydrated.

 Sunlight

-Set succulents out in the sun for the best results.
-But, again, keep in mind that all succulents do not come from the same family, and some may require more or less sun than others.
-Plants that are not getting enough sun will get leggy.
-Plants that are getting too much sun will get scorched leaves.
+Place succulents in direct sunlight for optimal results.
+But, again, keep in mind that not all succulents come from the same family, and some may require more or less sun than others.
+Plants that receive insufficient sunlight will become leggy.
+Plants that receive too much sun will develop scorched leaves.

 Overwintering

-If you are lucky enough to live somewhere where winters are mild, and succulents thrive all year, then lucky you!
+If you're lucky enough to live somewhere where winters are mild and succulents thrive all year, then you're in luck!
 You will likely have plenty of huge succulents around to enjoy.
-However, there is an important distinction for the rest of us to learn about succulents in colder climates.
+However, there is an important distinction for the rest of us to be aware of when it comes to succulents in colder climates.
 Hardy succulents need a cold period to thrive at some point in the year, and tender succulents will die if left in the cold.

-Hardy succulents like Sedum and Sempervivum are wonderful in cold-climate gardens, particularly in containers.
+Hardy succulents, such as Sedum and Sempervivum, are excellent additions to cold-climate gardens, particularly in containers.
 In the fall, move the containers undercover (but not indoors) and leave them alone for the winter.
 Then, next spring, pull the pots out and set them in the sun.
 They will be back to their former glory in no time!

 Tender succulents are best brought indoors for the winter.
 Try to find the sunniest location you can, water a bit more sparingly, and remove any dead leaves as they dry up.